PAntoine/vimgitlog/README.md

 In the log window \_\_gitlog\_\_ the following commands work:

     o            opens the file.
-This will simply open the file in a new window. s            starts a search and opens the search window. t            open the tree view at the current commit (only works in the main repository tree).
+This will simply open the file in a new window. p            views the patch for the commit. s            starts a search and opens the search window. t            open the tree view at the current commit (only works in the main repository tree).
-	T            Go back to the tree view. d            This will open the file and diff it against the window that was active when it was lauched.
+	T            Go back to the tree view. r            revert: Open the selected file version as the currently file. d            This will open the file and diff it against the window that was active when it was lauched.
     <cr>         This will open the file and diff it against the window that was active when it was lauched.
     <c-d>        Close all the open diff's.